yoavram/curriculum-vitae/curriculum-vitae.md

 ## Presentations

+* *Predicting competition dynamics from growth curve data* - Oral presentation at FISEB/ILANIT, Eilat, February 2017.
+* Seminar presentation at the Balaban Lab at Hebrew University of Jerusalem, December, 2016.
+* *The Evolution of Stress-Induced Mutagenesis* - department seminar at the Department of Ecology, Evolution and Behavior, Hebrew University of Jerusalem, December, 2016.
-* Poster at the *Genome Evolution* conference in Weizmann Institute, Novembver 1 - 3, 2016.
+* Poster at the *Genome Evolution* conference in Weizmann Institute, November 1 - 3, 2016.
-* *How to Study Evolution using Scientific Python* - [contributed talk](http://il.pycon.org/2016/about/speakers.html#61aa36d93e7cee64) at the [first PyCon Israel](http://il.pycon.org/2016/) 2016, Tel-Aviv, Israel, May 2 - 3, 2016.
-* *The Evolution of Stress-Induced Mutagenesis* - [seminar](https://github.com/yoavram/Oranim2016) at the Department of Biology and the Environment, Faculty of Natural Sciences, University of Haifa-Oranim, May 22, 2016.
+* *The Evolution of Stress-Induced Mutagenesis* - [seminar](https://github.com/yoavram/Oranim2016) at the Department of Biology and the Environment, Faculty of Natural Sciences, University of Haifa-Oranim, May, 2016.
-* *The Evolution of Stress-Induced Mutagenesis: Causes and Consequences* - [PhD seminar](https://github.com/yoavram/PhDSeminar2016) at the Department of Molecular Biology and Ecology of Plants, Tel-Aviv University, April 6.
+* *The Evolution of Stress-Induced Mutagenesis: Causes and Consequences* - [PhD seminar](https://github.com/yoavram/PhDSeminar2016) at the Department of Molecular Biology and Ecology of Plants, Tel-Aviv University, April, 2016.
 * *Microbial Growth in a Mixed Culture* - Poster at ISM (Israel Society for Microbiology) annual meeting in Bar-Ilan, February 17-18, 2016.
-* *The Population Genetics of Stress-Induced Mutation* - seminar at the IGC, Portugal, January 14, 2016.
+* *The Population Genetics of Stress-Induced Mutation* - seminar at the IGC, Portugal, January, 2016.

-* Poster at the *first Pearl Seiden International meeting in Life Sciences*, Technion, Haifa, Israel, December 9 - 10.
+* Poster at the *first Pearl Seiden International meeting in Life Sciences*, Technion, Haifa, Israel, December 9 - 10, 2015
 * **Oral presentation** at the **Gordon Research Conference** *on Biological Mechanisms in Evolution*, Stonehill College, Easton, MA, USA, June 28 - July 3, 2015.
 * Poster at the *Forecasting Evolution?* SFB 680 conference in Lisbon, Portugal, July 8 - 11, 2015.
 * *The Population Genetics of Stress-Induced Mutation* - seminar at the IST, Austria, June 25, 2015.